Triscuit Roasted Garlic Crackers

 • Each serving of 6 crackers has 3g of dietary fiber.

-Compare the Dietary Fiber: Ritz Multigrain Toasted Chips
+Compare the amount of dietary fiber in Ritz Multigrain Toasted Chips.

 Sodium